bhsingla/private-Bustub-2/README.md

    ```
    $ git clone git@github.com:student/private-bustub.git
    ```
 5. Add the public BusTub as a remote source.
-This will allow you to retrieve changes from the CMU-DB repository during the semester:
+This will allow you to retrieve changes from the aashraf bustub repository during the semester:
    ```
    $ git remote add public https://github.com/asaashraf/bustub.git
    ```